sajmoni/better-vscode/README.md

-# vs-code-guides
+# better-vscode

-> How to boost productivity in VS Code
+> Tips and tricks for working with VS Code

-## 🚄 Productivity boosters
+# 🔧 Settings

-> Settings to increase productivity
+## 🚄 Improve productivity

 ### Always update imports when a file is moved